 The Best of Anita Harris: Embassy (31615) 1977

 Feelings: Chevron (CHVL 117) 1979

 A Taste of Honey Columbia (484104 2) 1996

 After relinquishing her role as Miss World, she joined a repertory company in Manchester for two years, then toured in plays such as Doctor in the House, Not Now Darling, The Sound of Music and regularly appeared in pantomime.
 Ann went on to a fairly successful acting career in film, starring in Sebastian with Dirk Bogarde and alongside Mick Jagger and James Fox in the critically acclaimed crime drama Performance.
-She also appeared in The Avengers and the comedy show Are You Being Served? on television.
+She also appeared on television in The Avengers and the comedy show Are You Being Served?.
 In her thirties she became a singer at the MGM Hotel in Las Vegas before landing a job in hospitality at the Mirage Hotel, also on the Vegas Strip.
 Ann has been married five times, her last husband, stage producer Duncan Weldon, died in 2019.

 Ann Sydney Discography

 The Boy in the Woolly Sweater c/w A Lonely Doll: His Masters Voice (POP 1411) 1965